rTiGd2/ParXive/README.md

 - ParXive stores a compressed, CRC-protected index at the end of each volume file.
 - The manifest includes per-chunk BLAKE3 hashes and a dataset Merkle root.
 - Outer RS (parity-of-parity) is planned; GPU acceleration is optional.
+- Performance note: HDDs (spinning rust) are not yet optimized; for best results use SSD/NVMe and tune `--threads`.
+On HDDs, try lower `--threads` and consider `--ionice be:6`.

 ## Developers